EV Charger Idle Fee Cost Calculator for Session Overstay Charges

 - r = idle fee rate ($/minute)

-- Active charging: you pay for energy delivered.
+- Active charging: you pay for the energy delivered to the battery.

-- Billable idle time: after grace ends, every additional minute can add an idle fee.
+- Billable idle time: once the grace period ends, every additional minute can increase the session total.

-If T ≤ S + g, then billable idle time is zero, so your total is just the energy cost.
-If T is much larger than S, idle fees can become the dominant cost.
+If T ≤ S + g, then the billable idle time is zero and the total is just the energy cost.
+If T is much larger than S, the idle-fee portion can overtake the electricity portion and become the main reason the session was expensive.

 - Energy price: $0.40/kWh